neo-project/neo-modules/docs/RestServer/README.md

 Custom headers can be added by [Neo RestServer Plugins](Addons.md).

 ## JSON Serializer
-`RestServer` uses custom Newtonsoft Json Converters to serialize controller action responses and `route` parameters.
+`RestServer` uses custom NewtonSoft JSON Converters to serialize controller action responses and `route` parameters.

 **One Way Binding** - `Write` only.